Honey171/todo/README.md

 What did i use to create this app?

 - react, react-icons, react-router, uuid (for generate unique ids for todos), tailwindCSS, tailwind-scrollbar (for custom scrollbar)

-You can use and check app here: https://honey-todo.netlify.app/